Vidya283/churn-prediction/README.md

-# Customer Churn Prediction
-customer churn prediction project using ML
+# Customer churn prediction project using ML

 This project aims to predict whether a customer will churn (i.e., leave a service) using machine learning models.
 Understanding churn behavior helps businesses retain customers and reduce revenue loss.